 These changes have not yet been officially carried out, they are only planned, although the Danish authorities are actively pursuing them.
 This requirement has been postponed until December 13, as finally decided by the Danish Business Authority (Erhvervsstyrelsen).
 Details on the new timetable for the above changes are expected to be announced when the new government takes office and makes decisions on the matter.
 The process of confirming technical and detailed requirements is still underway.
 Currently, the only specifics are the sketches of the SAF-T system that have been created, which illustrate what it is likely to look like.
 The system is to be phased into general use from 2024.
 It is estimated that it will be in widespread use by 2026.

-The requirements of digital accounting include two primary responsibilities:
+The requirements of digital bookkeeping include two primary responsibilities:

 – recording all transactions that take place in the company in a special digital accounting system,